 You may hear the following terms when doing research on transgender issues or speaking to an interview subject.
-As they are not commonly known outside the LGBT community, they will require context and definition if used in mainstream media.
-Their inclusion here is for informational purposes.
+As they are not commonly known outside the LGBTQ community, they will require context and definition if used in mainstream media.

 - A term used by some to describe people who are not transgender.
 "Cis-" is a Latin prefix meaning "on the same side as," and is therefore an antonym of "trans-."
 A more widely understood way to describe people who are not transgender is simply to say non-transgender people.

 - A term used to describe some people whose gender expression is different from conventional expectations of masculinity and femininity.
 Please note that not all gender non-conforming people identify as transgender; nor are all transgender people gender non-conforming.
 Many people have gender expressions that are not entirely conventional – that fact alone does not make them transgender.
 Many transgender men and women have gender expressions that are conventionally masculine or feminine.
 Simply being transgender does not make someone gender non-conforming.
 The term is not a synonym for transgender or transsexual and should only be used if someone self-identifies as gender non-conforming.

 - Non-binary and/or genderqueer

 - Terms used by some people who experience their gender identity and/or gender expression as falling outside the categories of man and woman.
 They may define their gender as falling somewhere in between man and woman, or they may define it as wholly different from these terms.
 The term is not a synonym for transgender or transsexual and should only be used if someone self-identifies as non-binary and/or genderqueer.